KrishnaChaitanya16/MosipDecode2025/README.md

 7. Setting up the main backend server:
   Make sure ``` mappingfinal.py``` is running .
 Open a new terminal and navigate to ``` backend/``` folder :

+  > Ensure the python vitual virtual environment is activated in ``` backend/``` folder inside the new terminal before proceeding
   ``` bash
   uvicorn app.main:app --reload --host 127.0.0.1 --port 8000
   ```